Allen Robinson II Player Prop Bets for NFL Week 7 | Chicago vs. Tampa Bay 10/24/2021

 - With three targets in the red zone this season, Robinson has been on the receiving end of 23.1% of his team's 13 red zone pass attempts.

-- The Bears, who rank 30th in the NFL in points scored, have attempted a pass 46.0% of the time while running the ball 54.0% of the time.
+- The Bears, who rank 30th in the NFL in points scored, have dropped back to pass 46.0% of the time while running the ball 54.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Robinson's matchup with the Buccaneers.